AarushBhagat/InvictusAssignment/BUGS.md

 **What is wrong:** The wrong expense is deleted because deletion and editing used array index instead of unique expense IDs.

-**What I changed:** Updated src/state/store.js reducer to handle DELETE_EXPENSE and UPDATE_EXPENSE by ction.id instead of array index.
+**What I changed:** Updated src/state/store.js reducer to handle DELETE_EXPENSE and UPDATE_EXPENSE by action.id instead of array index.
 Updated App.jsx and ExpenseList.jsx to pass expense.id and use key={expense.id}.

 ---